ajeesh148/docker_assignments/README.md

 #### This repo have the following branches ####

-- master- This branch will help you to standup an ec2 instance in AWS with terraform and also installing and configuring docker in the instance with ansible.
+- master- This branch will help you to standup an ec2 instance in AWS with terraform
+- docker-examples - This branch will have examples on the docker basics
+- docker-build - This branch will have examples on the docker build
+- docker-compose - This branch will have examples on the docker compose

 >
+### NOTE: TO able to execute the contents on master repo you need the following ###
 *You can use the link provided below for using the terraform and ansible*

 - You also need to enable WSL to run ansible the steps are mentioned here: https://ajoybharath.in/linux-inside-windows-10/